- We’ve learned about two general ways to store data, vectors and data frames

 - If we run this and look at the

-data frame we’ll see that it includes the year column with2000
+density_data_yeardata frame we’ll see that it includes the year column with2000in every row

 Summary